 'It [VALID] is really working at the cutting edge of what we should be emphasising in science education if we are to reverse the current situation where, across the developed world, fewer able students are taking further studies in science and most are not at all impressed by the traditional science in schools.
 There is a real opportunity in NSW of combining the ideas of PISA with the SOLO approach, and I hope it will be grasped.'

 The VALID team participates in relevant statewide and national forums and conferences and consults with academic partners including:

-- Associate Professor Debra Panizzon, Flinders University, South Australia
+- Associate Professor Debra Panizzon, Monash University, Victoria

 - Professor John Pegg, University of New England, NSW.